JustAnotherHeroRiding/notes/Memory Game modes.md

 ## Next steps
 - Corrected the header logo home page link #DONE
 - Start game sound #DONE
+- Music is muted by default #DONE
-- start stop in animation
+- start stop in animation #DONE
 - Trim the code down
 - improve images
-- finish mobile friendly design
+- finish mobile friendly design #DONE
 - compress high quality assets
 - tooltips for buttons #DONE
 - Send components and helper functions to third file
+- show number checkbox to use numbers instead of images #DONE
+- remove the background images and replace them with a big number
+- check if an image should be added in the logic
+#### Think about how we can replace the backgrounds and where

+- show the timer on the  right or left #DONE
+- Stats can be on the other side #DONE
+- On mobile screens keep them on bottom #DONE